renaissance-publishing/renaissance/content/chapters/23-traits.md

 This affects your movement(s).
 Most of your movements are reduced: reduce your base rate(s) by 1m and your full rate(s) by 3m.
-Some movements—like flight—might benefit from you being smaller, however: with your GM's approval, you may increase these movements by 1m/3m.
+Some movements — like flight — might benefit from you being smaller, however: with your GM's approval, you may increase these movements by 1m/3m.

 Though we do not have extensive rules for size, this may have other effects: see *Size* in *Senses, Movements and Special Abilities*.